On the topology of the limit sets of non-autonomous iterated function systems: The recursive structure and the subcomplex

-In this section, we investigate the recursive structure of non-autonomous IFS and express it as a subcomplex.
+In this section, we investigate the recursive structure of a non-autonomous IFS and express it as a subcomplex.
 Then we formulate the exact sequences of homology groups.
-This enables us to calculate rank of homology groups in the next section.
+This enables us to calculate the ranks of the homology groups in the next section.

-\begin{definition} For $1 \leq j < k < \ell$, consider three nerves $\mathcal{N}_{j, k}$, $\mathcal{N}_{k, \ell}$, and $\mathcal{N}_{j, \ell}$.
-For every $u = (i_j, \dots, i_{k-1})\in V(\mathcal{N}_{j, k})$, define a map $\xi_u \colon V(\mathcal{N}_{k, \ell}) \to V(\mathcal{N}_{j, \ell})$ by $\xi_u(v) = (i_j, \dots, i_{k-1}, i_{k}, \dots, i_{\ell-1})$ for $v = (i_{k}, \dots, i_{\ell-1}) \in V(\mathcal{N}_{k, \ell})$. \end{definition}
+\begin{definition} For $0 \leq j < k < \ell$, consider three nerves $\mathcal{N}_{j, k}$, $\mathcal{N}_{k, \ell}$, and $\mathcal{N}_{j, \ell}$.
+For every $u = (i_{j+1}, \dots, i_{k})\in V(\mathcal{N}_{j, k})$, define a map $\xi_u \colon V(\mathcal{N}_{k, \ell}) \to V(\mathcal{N}_{j, \ell})$ by $\xi_u(v) = (i_{j+1}, \dots, i_{k}, i_{k+1}, \dots, i_{\ell})$ for $v = (i_{k+1}, \dots, i_{\ell}) \in V(\mathcal{N}_{k, \ell})$. \end{definition}

-\begin{lemma} For $1 \leq j < k < \ell$, the map $\xi_u$ is injective and the map $\xi_u \colon \mathcal{N}_{k, \ell} \to \mathcal{N}_{j, \ell}$ defined by $s \mapsto \xi_u(s)$ is simplicial.
+\begin{lemma} For $0 \leq j < k < \ell$, the map $\xi_u$ is injective and the map $\xi_u \colon \mathcal{N}_{k, \ell} \to \mathcal{N}_{j, \ell}$ defined by $s \mapsto \xi_u(s)$ is simplicial.
 Thus, the image $\xi_u(\mathcal{N}_{k, \ell})$ is a subcomplex of $\mathcal{N}_{j, \ell}$. \end{lemma}